debinix/openjensen/doc/compile-sql-preprocessor-with-utf8.md

     # make install

-This installs the binaray library to */usr/local*, unless configured different.
+This installs the binary library to */usr/local*, unless configured different.
-To have the application, at runtime find the osesql library export:
+To have the application, at run time find the osesql library export:

     export LD_LIBRARY_PATH=/usr/local/lib